Contextflo Blog

 Most teams skip the safety layer entirely.
 They share a connection string in Slack, everyone configures their own MCP server, and the data engineer hopes nothing goes wrong.

 It works for a while.
 Then someone queries a table they shouldn't see.
 Or the connection string gets committed to a repo.
-Or the AI runs a cartesian join that costs $400 in BigQuery compute.
+Or the AI runs a cartesian join that runs up a $400 warehouse bill.
 And the data engineer either shuts down access entirely or spends a week building a custom wrapper.

 Neither outcome is good.
 Shutting it down kills the productivity gain.
 Building a custom wrapper is weeks of work that has to be maintained forever.